- Junior Leader

 - Junior Wrangler

 Having been in operation since 1980, Pompositticut Farm Day Camp has mentored teens from numerous communities, many of whom began as young campers and progressed into the Jr. Leader program.
+Due to the high retention rate of our staff, there are very few positions for 16 & 17 year olds.
+Those older teen who have been involved in the Jr. Leader program for several years may continue their mentoring, with a focus on acquiring skills for a future position.
 A portion of these teens have subsequently been hired as full staff, continuing through their years in college and beyond.
 PFDC can boast of many past campers and Jr. Leaders having been recognized as “Future Leaders” nominated through the local schools and featured in area newspapers.